vllm-project/llm-compressor/README.md

 # LLM Compressor

 `llm-compressor` is an easy-to-use library for optimizing models for deployment with `vllm`, including:
-* Comprhensive set of quantization algorithms including weight-only and activation quantization
+* Comprehensive set of quantization algorithms including weight-only and activation quantization
 * Seemless integration Hugging Face models and repositories
 * `safetensors`-based file format compatible with `vllm`